rhygg/NukeJS/README.md

 </div>

 **NOTICE!
 License changed since version 2.3.4!
 If you want the GPL version you can find it on Github in the GPL-3 branch!**

+## Changelog
+Added Guild Specific prefixes, check the CommandsLoader section of the docs!
 # About
 What is NukeJS I hear?
 Its a Framework built for discord.js which allows adds in some extra features.